Differences Between Sqoop and Flume

 Conclusion

-As you learned above Sqoop vs Flume, are primarily two Data Ingestion tools used is the Big Data world.
-If you need to ingest textual log data into Hadoop/HDFS then Flume is the right choice for doing that.
-If your data is not regularly generated then Flume will still work but it will be an overkill for that situation.
-Similarly, Sqoop is not the best fit for event-driven data handling.
+Sqoop vs Flume, are primarily two Data Ingestion tools used in the Big Data world.
+If you need to ingest textual log data into Hadoop/HDFS, then Flume is the right choice for doing that.

 Recommended Articles